God Blessed Texas

 "God Blessed Texas" is a song recorded by American country music group Little Texas.
-It was released in July 1993 as the second single from their second album Big Time.
+It was released on July 17, 1993 as the second single from their second album Big Time.
 The song was their seventh single overall.
 It was written by the band's lead guitarist Porter Howell, and keyboardist and vocalist Brady Seals.
 The song reached No. 4 on the U.S. Billboard Hot Country Songs chart in December of that year.
 It also peaked at No. 55 on the Billboard Hot 100, their most successful song on that chart.
 It is the band's signature song, and they close out their concerts with it.

 Content

 The song, with lead vocals by Tim Rushlow, celebrates Texas pride by saying that God must have evidently given the state special attention and furthermore provided the state its unique and legendary geography and demography.
 The album version contains an intro of which the band performs a preparation piece that includes a brief sample of the song, "The Eyes of Texas", before subsequently leading into the main song.
 This intro was omitted from the radio version, which was used for the music video, as well as the opening track on the band's greatest-hits compilation.